MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-create-a-forecast.md

  The forecast period is valid from its starting date until the date the next forecast starts.
 The time interval window gives you multiple choices to insert the demand at a specific date in a period.
 It is therefore recommended not to change the forecast period scope unless you want to move all forecast entries to the starting date of this period.

 ## Forecast by Locations
-It can be stated in the manufacturing setup if.
+It can be stated in the manufacturing setup if you want filter forecast according to location when calculating a plan.
 Note, though, that if location-based forecasts are viewed in isolation, the overall forecast may not be representative.

 ## To create a demand forecast